Impact of propagation effects on the spectro-temporal properties of Fast Radio Bursts: Propagation effects and the Sub-Burst Slope Law

 \subsection{Propagation effects}

 The non-homogeneous distribution of electron density in galaxies leads to sub-bursts having multiple propagation paths, resulting in differential arrival times for signal components and temporal smearing of the pulse shape.
-Although this smearing is stochastic and non-linear, it can be quantified by the scattering timescale, $\tau_{\mathrm{sc}}$, which depends on the observing frequency, $\nu$, as follows:
+While the microscopic scattering process is governed by stochastic fluctuations in plasma density, its effect on the pulse profile can be described statistically by a characteristic scattering timescale, $\tau_{\mathrm{sc}}$, which depends on the observing frequency, $\nu$, as follows:

 where $n=4.0$ for the thin screen model and $n=4.4$ for the Kolmogorov spectrum \citep{Rickett1977}.
-The constant of proportionality, $\Lambda_\mathrm{sc}$, depends on the scale size of irregularities, a measure of electron density fluctuations, and the distance of the source from the observer.
-Although we adopt a range of $\Lambda_\mathrm{sc}$ from 0 to 20 ms, bursts with scattering timescales outside this range have also been observed \citep{Ravi2019}.
+The constant of proportionality, $\Lambda_\mathrm{sc}$, depends on the scale size of the irregularities, the magnitude of the electron density fluctuations, and the distance of the source from the observer.
+Although we adopt $\Lambda_\mathrm{sc}$ values between 0 to 20 ms for our analysis, bursts with scattering timescales outside this range have also been observed \citep{Ravi2019}.

-As the pulse travels through different environments, the electron densities present in the source, the intergalactic medium, and the Milky Way introduce dispersion in its spectra.
-Dispersion is a frequency-dependent delay that causes the lower-frequency components of a sub-burst to arrive later than the higher-frequency counterparts.
-This time delay, $\Delta t$, at frequency $\nu$ is expressed as
+As the pulse travels through different environments, the ionized components around the source, the intergalactic medium, and the Milky Way introduce dispersion in its spectra.
+Dispersion is a frequency-dependent delay that causes the lower-frequency components of a sub-burst to arrive later than the higher-frequency components.
+This time delay at frequency $\nu$ is expressed as